okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 # Okta and SCIM V2.0

 This reference focuses on how Okta API endpoints share information with System for Cross-domain Identity Management (SCIM) specific API calls.
-This document specifically covers Version 2.0 of the SCIM specification.

 This document specifically covers **Version 2.0** of the SCIM specification.
 For Version 1.1 of the SCIM specification, see our [SCIM 1.1 reference](/docs/reference/scim/scim-11/).